sengchor/RoadNetworkTool/README.md

 4. **Generate Road Meshes**: Adjust the road width as needed and click **Create** button to create procedural road surfaces based on the spline shapes.
 5. **Enable AI Pathfinding**: In your vehicle blueprint, use the `Get Actor of Class` node, with the actor class set to `Road Actor`.
 Call the `Find Path Road Network` node.
 This will return an array of location paths from the `startLocation` to the `targetLocation`.
 # Requirements
-Unreal Engine Version: 5.0 or later.
+Unreal Engine Version: 5.4 later.
 Development Environment: Unreal Engine Editor with C++ support (optional for source code modifications).

 # Support